Human-in-the-Loop Multi-Robot Information Gathering with Inverse Submodular Maximization

-Specifically, for a multi-robot coordination problem with a parameterized submodular objective, e.g, \cite{wilder2019melding, shi2023decision}, if the parameters are known, we can use a greedy approximation algorithm and its variants to solve the problem and obtain a (near)-optimal solution.
+In this paper, we explore using inverse combinatorial optimization to equip robots with the capabilities to accommodate human suggestions during information gathering tasks.
+Specifically, we focus on a family of decision-making problems for multi-robot information gathering, submodular maximization.
+In multi-robot information gathering, many objectives (e.g., mutual information \cite{krause2008near, hollinger2014sampling, shi2023robust}, area coverage~\cite{poduri2004constrained}, target search and tracking \cite{ xu2025communication, xu2023online, Xu2023BanditSubmodularMaximization, shi2021communication, li2025multi, xu2023online}, detection probability \cite{tseng2017near, wu2022adaptive} etc.) have a diminishing returns property, i.e., submodularity.
+Intuitively, submodularity formalizes the notion that adding a robot to a larger multi-robot team will yield a smaller marginal gain in the objective than adding the same robot to a smaller team.
+We are interested in considering decision-making problems that involve maximizing such parameterized submodular objectives, which is NP-hard but can be solved with an $(1-\frac{1}{e})$-approximation by a greedy algorithm \cite{nemhauser1978analysis}.
+For such problems with a parameterized submodular objective, e.g, \cite{wilder2019melding, shi2023decision}, if the parameters are known, we can use a greedy approximation algorithm and its variants to solve the problem and obtain a nearly optimal solution.
 We call such a process Forward Submodular Maximization (FSM).
-By contrast, if we have a solution obtained using approximation algorithms, we want to find the corresponding parameters in the objective such that when we use those parameters to solve FSM problems, the resulting solutions match the known solutions.
-We call such a process as ISM.
+By contrast, if we have a solution suggested as the output of an approximation algorithm, we want to find \textit{minimally} modified parameters in the objective compared to the original parameters such that when we use those modified parameters to solve the FSM problem, the resulting solutions match the suggested solutions.
+We call this process Inverse Submodular Maximization (ISM), as illustrated in Fig. \ref{fig:overview}.
 ISM problems fall into the more general class of inverse optimization problems, which are widely used to decode human decision-making processes \cite{terekhov2010analytical, tsirakos1997inverse, sandholtz2023inverse} for robotic applications.

-In this paper, we study such ISM problems for multi-robot coordination, which are formulated as FSM problems, with human suggestions.
-To the best of our knowledge, this is the first paper that introduces the ISM formulation to a multi-robot coordination problem.
-Even in the optimization community, the ISM problem is a less studied topic and there is no existing published formulation of ISM.
-Moreover, we introduce a new algorithm under the Branch and Bound (BB) paradigm to solve the ISM.